 Curating projects in a way that preserves individual artistic vision but also adds power to its message by rendering it part of a whole, takes creativity and a deft touch.
 Each of these nominees’ curatorial efforts have challenged, immersed and delighted us this past year, yielding programs that became greater than the sum of their parts.

-These six productions span the spectrum of theatrical performance.
-From dance and musical comedy to ambitious adaptations and opera with theremin, your 2018 Best On Stage nominees have had to get good at finding their way off stage through a thicket of thrown roses and deafening ovations.
-It was hell narrowing it down to only six, now it’s over to you.
+These five productions span the spectrum of theatrical performance.
+Your 2019 Best On Stage nominees have had to get good at finding their way off stage through a thicket of thrown roses and deafening ovations.
+It was hell narrowing it down to only five, now it’s over to you.

 When they came over the airwaves, which of these six bona fide bangers had you feverishly disrobe, jump out of your moving Uber and roll onto the nature strip yelling “TUUUUUNE”?
 All of them?
 Well you can only vote for one so maybe just choose the song that made you roll the furthest yeah?

 Despite the digital age’s persistent threats to its primacy, the album is still the pre-eminent format – allowing artists the freedom to indulge their creativity in greater depth, and to make more complex and substantial statements.
-In 2018 these Sydney acts delivered cohesive collections that kept us locked in from start to finish.
-Which was your record of the year?
+In 2019 these Sydney acts delivered cohesive collections that kept us locked in from start to finish.
+Which was your album of the year?

 SMAC OF THE YEAR

 It’s the big one.
 Each year we single out one person whose contribution to our city’s cultural life demands recognition.
-Past winners include Sally Rugg, one of Marriage Equality’s strongest voices; Keep Sydney Open linchpin Tyson Koh; and Artistic Director par excellence Lisa Havilah.
+Past winners include Music NSW’s Emily Collins, warrior for Sydney’s cultural economy; Sally Rugg, one of Marriage Equality’s strongest voices; and Artistic Director par excellence Lisa Havilah.
 This award is not open for voting.
-The winner will be announced on 26 February.
+The winner will be announced on 11 February.